 We have covered most of the practical needs of the blogger, now we need to talk about what, exactly, makes you a professional.
 There are a lot of bloggers out there, and you have to be able to stand out amongst them if you plan on gaining the kind of audience that can help you turn pro.

-This is where your brand comes in.
-Your brand isn’t only the unique visual theme, the name of the blog, or the logo you might use.
 It also relates to your writing voice, your particular niche, and anything else that can help you stand out against the competition.
 Finding a unique brand might simply mean catering to an audience that’s currently underserved.
 Investing in professional quality presentation to go with it is simply a bonus.

 Your blogging community